Surrender of Japan: Soviet intentions

 Security concerns dominated Soviet decisions concerning the Far East.
 Chief among these was gaining unrestricted access to the Pacific Ocean.
 The year-round ice-free areas of the Soviet Pacific coastline—Vladivostok in particular—could be blockaded by air and sea from Sakhalin island and the Kurile Islands.
 Acquiring these territories, thus guaranteeing free access to the Soya Strait, was their primary objective.
 Secondary objectives were leases for the Chinese Eastern Railway, Southern Manchuria Railway, Dairen, and Port Arthur.

 To this end, Stalin and Molotov strung out the negotiations with the Japanese, giving them false hope of a Soviet-mediated peace.
 At the same time, in their dealings with the United States and Britain, the Soviets insisted on strict adherence to the Cairo Declaration, re-affirmed at the Yalta Conference, that the Allies would not accept separate or conditional peace with Japan.
 The Japanese would have to surrender unconditionally to all the Allies.
 To prolong the war, the Soviets opposed any attempt to weaken this requirement.
-This would give the Soviets time to complete the transfer of their troops from the Western Front to the Far East, and conquer Manchuria, Inner Mongolia, northern Korea, South Sakhalin, the Kuriles, and possibly Hokkaidō (starting with a landing at Rumoi).
+This would give the Soviets time to complete the transfer of their troops from the Western Front to the Far East, and conquer Manchuria, Inner Mongolia, northern Korea, South Sakhalin, the Kuriles, and possibly Hokkaido (starting with a landing at Rumoi).